quanpn90/VAEAssignment-DLNN2020/README.md

 For the default Auto-Encoder you can run four things:

 ## Training
-- Training it to see the loss function.
+- Training the model on the GreyFace dataset https://cs.nyu.edu/~roweis/data/frey_rawface.jpg with 1965.
 You can manually change the hyperparameters (the neural network size, learning rate, etc) to play around with the code a little bit.

 ```
 python train_ae train